-There is a common misbelieve that a Customer Data Platform, or so called CDP, only serves the marketing department.
+There is a common misbelieve that a Customer Data Platform, or so called CDP (read the basics), only serves the marketing department.
 Know that this is not true.
 It all depends on how deep your strategy is ingrained within your organisation.

 A well-designed CDP strategy has the potential to not only bring marketing efficiency but also to make several departments happy.
 To name a few: Finance; Sales; Legal; Customer Service; IT, and so forth.